Skip to content

 Build container image

 Build a container image and save it to the Docker container image store.
-The rule's target is a sentinel file that gets updated when the container image is updated.
+The rule's target is a sentinel file that gets updated with the image reference and hash.

 • Target: build/${path}